 - According to Article 45 of the CLP Regulation, companies placing hazardous mixtures on the market are obliged to provide information about certain hazardous mixtures to the relevant national bodies.
 The national bodies make this information available to poison centres so that they can give advice to the citizens or medical personnel in the event of an emergency.
 Annex VIII to the CLP Regulation, adopted in March 2017, defines the harmonised requirements for poison centre notifications (PCN) applicable as of 1 January 2021.
 In addition, there is a grandfathering period until 1st January 2025 for importers and downstream users who have submitted information related to hazardous mixtures to a body appointed before the date of applicability.

 - CEMBUREAU has advocated on workability issues for the cement sector and worked out on the ‘standard formulas’ approach for cement.
-The final Commission proposal and 2nd amendment of the legal text foreseen in August 2020, is including standard formula concept.
+The Commission delegated regulation C(2020) 5758 final included standard formulas for cement.

 Clinker is a substance and is thus exempt from REACH registration.
 Nevertheless, it must be classified and labelled and a Safety Data Sheet (SDS) must be provided, if it is placed on the market, and this C&L has been notified to the European Chemicals Agency.
 Cement is a preparation and is therefore also not subject to REACH registration, although it must also be classified and labelled.
 Nevertheless, because it is a preparation, no C&L notification to ECHA is necessary.
 An SDS, possibly with an exposure scenario, must be provided.
 In terms of CLP, please refer to image for classification used by all CEMBUREAU members, for Portland cement clinker and common cements.

 Scientific studies have also shown that cement preparations containing chromium VI may cause allergic reactions in certain circumstances, if there is direct and prolonged contact with the human skin.
 All uses of cement bear the risk of direct and prolonged contact with the human skin, with the exception of controlled closed and totally automated processes, according to REACH Annex XVII, CLP Annex II and Directive 2003/53/EC and latterly common National helpdesk response in ECHA Q&A.

-If reducing agents are used, then the packaging of cement or cement-containing mixtures shall include information on the packing date, the storage conditions and the storage period appropriate to maintaining the activity of the reducing agent and to keeping the content of soluble chromium VI below 0.0002 % of the total dry weight of the cement ready for use.
+Please note, however, that if reducing agents are used, then the packaging must include the information on the packaging date, the storage conditions and the storage period appropriate to maintaining the activity of the reducing agent and to keeping the content of soluble chromium VI below 0,0002 %.